-The 2016 Neil Postman Conference | New York University
+The Neil Postman Conference | New York University | October 6, 2017

 The New York University Department of Media, Culture, and Communication invites graduate students, academics, activists, workers, and artists to submit conference paper proposals.
-Paper proposal submissions (no more than 300 words) should be submitted by Saturday October 10, 2015 to the Google Form below.
-The conference will be held on February 12, 2016 at NYU.
+Paper proposal submissions (no more than 250 words) should be submitted by Monday, May 1, 2017 to the Google Form below.
+The conference will be held on Friday, October 6 at NYU.

 KEYNOTE: Zeynep Tufekci is an associate professor at the School of Information and Library Science at the University of North Carolina at Chapel Hill with an affiliate appointment at the Department of Sociology.
 She is also a faculty associate at the Harvard Berkman Center for Internet and Society, and was previously a fellow at the Center for Information Technology Policy at the Princeton University.
 Tufekci’s research interests revolve around the intersection of technology and society.
 Her academic work focuses on social movements and civics, privacy and surveillance, and social interaction.
 She is also increasingly known for her work on “big data” and algorithmic decision making.
 Originally from Turkey, and formerly a computer programmer, Tufekci became interested in the social impacts of technology and began to focus on how digital and computational technology interact with social, political and cultural dynamics.
 Her work has appeared in a wide range of outlets, from peer-reviewed journals to traditional media and blogging platforms.
 Her forthcoming book Beautiful Teargas: The Ecstatic, Fragile Politics of Networked Protest in the 21st Century, to be published by Yale University Press, will examine the dynamics, strengths and weaknesses of 21st century social movements.